astralfrontier/astralfrontier-wiki/cues.md

 ---
+title: Cues
+description: Cues
+published: true
 date: 2015/07/06
-title: Cues
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: cues, Roleplaying, Game Design Diary
-tags:
-  - cues
+editor: markdown
+dateCreated: 2015/07/06
 ---

 I've been working on a system I call "cues".
 First, I'll introduce the system itself, then talk about why it's written the way it is, and some possible ways to use it.